 Note: The GigaVUE-TA100, GigaVUE-TA100-CXP, and GigaVUE-TA200 do not support the card mode, but support the port mode.
-Refer to Configure the Port Mode on page 39.
-Then refer to Breakout Panels on page 40.
+Refer to Configure the Port Mode.
+Then refer to Breakout Panels.

 Configuring the Card Mode on GigaVUE-TA10

 The following card modes are available for the GigaVUE-TA10: